rshipp/misc-bash/README.md

-A small collection of bash scripts I find useful.
+This is just a small collection of bash scripts I find useful.
+Use them or not, in whatever way you wish.

-Descriptions:
+##Descriptions:

 #bundle
 My version of the traditional 'bundle' shell script, similar to GNU 'shar'.
 Includes built-in file integrity checking; can use tar, xz, gzip, etc; creates a plain-text shell script 'archive' that can be used to transport files of any type, and more.